-A. For each winter scheduling season, the report must be received by the FAA no later than August 15 during the preceding summer.

-B. For each summer scheduling season, the report must be received by the FAA no later than January 15 during the preceding winter.

-A. No later than September 1 for the summer scheduling season.

-B. No later than January 15 for the winter scheduling season.

-- iii.
-A final report of the completed operations for each day of the scheduling season within 30 days after the last day of the applicable scheduling - 10.
+- A. For each winter scheduling season, the report must be received by the FAA no later than August 15 during the preceding summer. - B. For each summer scheduling season, the report must be received by the FAA no later than January 15 during the preceding winter. - ii.
+The completed operations for each day of the applicable scheduling season: - A. No later than September 1 for the summer scheduling season. - B. No later than January 15 for the winter scheduling season. - iii.
+The completed operations for each day of the scheduling season within 30 days after the last day of the applicable scheduling season. - 10.
 In the event that a carrier surrenders to the FAA any Operating Authorization assigned to it under this Order or if there are unallocated Operating Authorizations, the FAA will determine whether the Operating Authorizations should be reallocated.
 The FAA may temporarily allocate an Operating Authorization at its discretion.
-Such temporary allocations will not be entitled to historical status for the next applicable scheduling season under paragraph 9.

-11. If the FAA determines that an involuntary reduction in the number of allocated Operating Authorizations is required to meet operational needs, such as reduced airport capacity, the FAA will conduct a weighted lottery to withdraw Operating Authorizations to meet a reduced hourly or half-hourly limit for scheduled operations.
+Such temporary allocations will not be entitled to historical status for the next applicable scheduling season under paragraph 9. - 11.
+If the FAA determines that an involuntary reduction in the number of allocated Operating Authorizations is required to meet operational needs, such as reduced airport capacity, the FAA will conduct a weighted lottery to withdraw Operating Authorizations to meet a reduced hourly or half-hourly limit for scheduled operations.
 The FAA will provide at least 45 days' notice unless otherwise required by operational needs.
-Any Operating Authorization that is withdrawn or temporarily suspended will, if reallocated, be reallocated to the carrier from which it was taken, provided that the carrier continues to operate scheduled service at EWR.
+Any Operating Authorization that is withdrawn or temporarily suspended will, if reallocated, be reallocated to the carrier from which it was taken, provided that the carrier continues to operate scheduled service at JFK. - 12.
 The FAA will enforce this Order through an enforcement action seeking a civil penalty under 49 U.S.C.
 46301(a).
 A carrier that is not a small business as defined in the Small Business Act, 15 U.S.C.
 632, will be liable for a civil penalty of up to \$25,000 for every day that it violates the limits set forth in this Order.
 A carrier that is a small business as defined in the Small Business Act will be liable for a civil penalty of up to \$10,000 for every day that it violates the limits set forth in this Order.
 The FAA also could file a civil action in U.S. District Court, under 49 U.S.C.
-46106, 46107, seeking to enjoin any air carrier from violating the terms of this Order.

-13. The FAA may modify or withdraw any provision in this Order on its own or on application by any carrier for good cause shown.
+46106, 46107, seeking to enjoin any air carrier from violating the terms of this Order. - 13.
+The FAA may modify or withdraw any provision in this Order on its own or on application by any carrier for good cause shown.

-Issued in Washington, DC, on March 28, 2011.
+Issued in Washington, DC on May 9, 2013.
+Marc L. Warren,

-Rebecca B. MacPherson,

-Assistant Chief Counsel for Regulations.
+Acting Chief Counsel.

 [FR Doc.
-2011-7845 Filed 4-1-11; 8:45 am] BILLING CODE 4910-13-P
+2013-11467 Filed 5-13-13; 8:45 am]

+BILLING CODE 4910-13-P